nohammar/nohammar.github.io/index.md

 keywords: Noah, Hammarlund, machine learning, electronic medical records,electronic health records mail, health economics, informatics, biomedical
 ---

-Noah Hammarlund is a Senior Research Fellow in Biomedical Informatics and Medical Education at the University of Washington.
-His research interests include the usefulness of electronic medical records data for secondary research.
+Noah Hammarlund is a Senior Fellow in Biomedical Informatics and Medical Education at the University of Washington.
+His research interests include the evaluation of electronic medical records data for secondary research.
 Noah has a PhD in Public Affairs from Indiana University where he focused on health economics and informatics.

 [curriculum vitae ![CV as pdf]({{ BASE_PATH }}/pages/icons16/pdf-icon.png)]({{ BASE_PATH }}/assets/CV.pdf)<br/>